 - If the subclavian artery is compressed, patients may notice colour changes, claudication or a vague pain in the arm or hand.
 Early symptoms may be ignored and patients may not seek medical advice until the condition becomes worse, with the development of ulceration or gangrene.

 - Pure types are rare and patients often present with symptoms indicative of more than one type.

 - There is often a history of trauma.
 This may be whiplash from a road traffic accident.
-It occurs in sportsmen, especially swimmers and throwers.
+It may occur in sportsmen, especially swimmers and throwers.

 - The interval between trauma and symptoms may be hours to weeks.

 A careful neurological and musculoskeletal examination is required.
-Neurological examination is discussed elsewhere - see separate article Neurological Examination of the Upper Limbs.
+Neurological examination is discussed elsewhere - see separate Neurological Examination of the Upper Limbs article.
 Disease of the neck and arm must be excluded.
 Stress tests or provocative manoeuvres form the basis of examination.
 They have very low specificity, sensitivity and predictive value.

 - Hyperabduction of the arm can also be used as a test to stress the outlet.
 This often causes symptoms and loss of pulse even in normal people and may be misleading.

 - Costoclavicular bracing reduces the space between the clavicle and first rib and may reproduce symptoms.